 The tech solution

-Modern HR platforms can serve as a bridge between HR and Finance—creating one central place to view shared data, collaborate on decisions, and stay aligned in real time.
+Modern HR platforms can serve as a bridge between HR and Finance, giving both teams one shared source of truth for workforce data, costs, and planning.
 They help both teams stay in sync by:

 - Standardizing compensation language so Finance can immediately see the cost implications of HR’s decisions with built-in compensation modeling tools that link proposals directly to budget impact.